You are here:

 - Develop and maintain student cohort databases for longitudinal comparisons and analysis

-- Serve as the liaison to the regional accrediting agency (SACS)
+- Serve as the liaison to the regional accrediting agency (SACSCOC)

 - Perform additional institutional research duties that may become necessary to further the goals of the college